dneuhaus76/dn-lxqt-xrdp/README.md

 # dn-lxqt-xrdp
 Debian 12 (bookworm based image with lxqt).
-Docker "only" image connect for xrdp (tested on arm64 raspberry pi 4 and amd64 "docker" vm)
+Docker "only" image connect for xrdp (tested on arm64 raspberry pi 4 and amd64 "docker" vm) Why rdp: I think RDP is not bad and the common denominator (If migrating from other OS where RDP is widespread) - So you have no "Big Bang" pressure if something is not working as desired

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/3b3d761a-76a2-4ce6-8711-a6a1cf8275f9" />